geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 Yeah.
 What does torch actually get on the 4090?
 I'll just say match torch.
-I mean, it's cool that these...
-I'll lock the 160 T-flop to you based on...
-But yeah, the...
+I mean, it's cool that these..
+I'll lock the 160 T-flop to you based on..
+But yeah, the..
 You can't do any out-of-band search.
 It's got to be functional programming.
 It's like AST plus OptOps yields single code.